STLab-UniFI/JSS-2023-architectural-IoC-testing-rep-pkg/README.md

-# Unveiling Faulty User Sequences: A Model-based Approach to Test Three-tier Software Architectures
+# Unveiling Faulty User Sequences: A Model-based Approach to Test Three-Tier Software Architectures

 This repository is a companion page for the following publication, accepted to the [Journal of Systems and Software]([https://onlinelibrary.wiley.com/journal/10991689](https://www.sciencedirect.com/journal/journal-of-systems-and-software)):
 > Leonardo Scommegna, Roberto Verdecchia and Enrico Vicario.
 2023.
-Unveiling Faulty User Sequences: A Model-based Approach to Test Three-tier Software Architectures.
+Unveiling Faulty User Sequences: A Model-based Approach to Test Three-Tier Software Architectures.

 It contains the proof of concept implementation of the approach, the documentation of the _Flight Manager_ web application, and all the material to replicate the results of the experimental proof of concept, including: installation steps, test suites, and all 32 faulty versions of _Flight Manager_.